Pre-requisites

 Unit Description

 This unit engages with educational theory and research related to the integration of assessment design, evidence of learning and reporting interpretation for improving teaching programs and students’ learning outcomes.
 The unit addresses the need for inclusive and differentiated assessment in response to students’ learning needs.
-Students will also learn how to engage with Victorian and Australian Curriculums in planning units of work and appropriate assessment of learning.
+Students will also learn how to engage with Victorian and Australian Curriculums in planning units of work and appropriate assessment for, as and of learning.

 The unit also focuses on assessment philosophies, strategies, and tools.
 It examines the purposes of diagnostic, formative, authentic and summative forms of assessment for improving and measuring student learning.
 The unit covers the purpose and processes of designing activities that provide valid and reliable evidence of learning, designing rubrics that clearly define criteria and communicate achievement standards, and the processes of data analysis to determine student learning and needs.
 The unit examines the purpose and processes of assessment moderation to achieve consistent and comparable judgements of student learning.